doug-square/dgsq.net/README.md

 **IMPORTANT:** Do not modify `config.sh` directly.
 This file is part of the git repository and your changes could be lost during updates.

 For local modifications, use the `config.sh.local` file instead.
 This file will override any settings in the main configuration and is ignored by git.
+You can override any variable from `config.sh`, including `SRC_DIR`, `PAGES_DIR`, and `DRAFTS_DIR`.

 Example `config.sh.local`:
 ```bash